bollu/w/cses/README.md

 ## Food for thought

+#### Two types of Euler tours

+- One type where we have `n` elements in the array, one for each node.
+This is useful for node queries.
+- Other type where we have `V + E` (?) elements in the aray: `V` for entry times, `E` for each edge; every time we have an edge, we recurse into the child, *and then push the parent node* into the array.
+  This is used for paths.

+#### Priority in a treap is about the order in which we insert nodes.

 #### Traversing undirected trees

 Unlike the case of a graph, we don't need to store a `bool visited[N]` in an